mfdlabs/grid-bot-support-stage/docs/commands/index.md

 description: Various in depth information about the commands available to you
 ---

+# NOTE
+## Within the staging environment you are given more permissions, please adhere to these rules regardless.
+Or if told otherwise.

 # Commands
 This page goes over the generalized and summarized rules and important information about the commands available to you.